viamrobotics/docs/docs/configure/_index.md

 {{< /alert >}}

 After you have completed the setup steps and successfully connected to your machine, go to the **CONFIGURE** tab to start adding to the configuration.

-{{% alert title="Info" color="info" %}}

-Your machine does not need to stay connected to the Viam app after it has obtained its configuration file.
-The configuration is cached locally.
-If your machine will never connect to the internet, you can also create a [local configuration file](/internals/local-configuration-file/) on the machine itself.
-{{% /alert %}}

 ## The CONFIGURE tab